Top 5 Conditions Dry Needling Can Help With

 4. Knee Arthritis Pain

-Dry needling can’t stop the degeneration associated with arthritis.
+However, it can’t stop the degeneration associated with arthritis.

-However, the bone locking mechanism that allows you to stand with minimal effort without knee buckling is often affected in arthritis resulting in overuse of your quads.
+The bone locking mechanism that allows you to stand with minimal effort without knee buckling is often affected in arthritis resulting in overuse of your quads.

 Dry needling your quads, when appropriate, can help reduce referred pain to the knee from overworking muscles.